 If you have already experienced ghosting, you’d know how painful it can be.
 It is terrible enough when a relationship comes to an end, but it is even worse when the other person simply disappears into the wind like they never existed.
 Sadly, there are people who are cruel enough to leave without any confrontation.
-Ghosting that is, and it surely hurts a lot.
+It’s what’s known as ghosting, and it sure hurts a lot.
 No meeting, no call, not even a goodbye text.

 For the uninitiated, let’s first define what exactly “ghosting” means.
 Google provides the definition of ghosting as “the practice of ending a personal relationship with someone by suddenly and without explanation withdrawing from all communication.”
-A person who ghosts someone refuses to answer to any calls or texts of their previous romantic interest.
-They leave without any acknowledgement and pretend as if any form of relationship never existed.
+A person who ghosts someone refuses to answer any calls or texts of their previous romantic interest.
+They leave without any acknowledgment and pretend as if any form of relationship never existed.

 Ghosting is generally associated with romantic relationships, but one can also be ghosted by a friend or a relative too.
 Those who have been ghosted are clueless as to what happened, and the lack of closure doesn’t make things better.
 Usually, they are incapable of calling out someone who ghosted them.

-Unexpected ghosting leaves one wondering about the worse-case scenarios for a really long time, until they come to an acceptance that they have been ghosted.
+Unexpected ghosting leaves one wondering about the worst-case scenarios for a long time until they come to an acceptance that they have been ghosted.
 This is the point where they finally start recovering from ghosting.
 If you’ve gone through something similar, just without the sudden and complete lack of communication, it’s possible you might’ve been a victim of what’s known as ‘soft ghosting’.

 1. Calm yourself down

-2. To respond to ghosting, first snap out of denial
+2. A smart way to respond to ghosting – first, snap out of denial

-Are you in an absolute disbelief that you’ve been ghosted?
 Do you still message your romantic interest thinking they will have a sudden epiphany that you are indeed their soulmate because you really care?
-Are you incessantly messaging them with things like “I miss you”, “Where are you?”, “I am making your favourite dish”, or the worst of all, “I am wearing your favourite dress” just so that they would reply to you?
+Are you incessantly messaging them with things like “I miss you”, “Where are you?”, “I am making your favorite dish”, or the worst of all, “I am wearing your favorite dress”, just so that they would reply to you?
 Well, please stop!

-A person who does not have the basic courtesy to come clean about their feelings does not deserve even a little bit of your attention.
+A person who does not have the courtesy to come clean about their feelings does not deserve even a little bit of your attention.
 Accept that you’ve been ghosted and move on.
 Begging them to respond is only going to push them away even further.
 A smart way to respond to ghosting is to become a ghost yourself.

 4. Send one last text

-Ghosting hurts, and one of the worst feeling while being ghosted is the oscillation of emotions between desperate need to see your phone beep with their text and throwing anything in your sight at the person who ghosted you because they hurt you.
-You feel like you deserve a closure, atleast.
-Take one moment and pause the swinging.
-You may not want to, but try to give the other person one final benefit of doubt.
+Ghosting hurts, and one of the worst feelings while being ghosted is the oscillation of emotions between the desperate need to see your phone beep with their text and throwing anything in your sight at the person who ghosted you because they hurt you.
+You feel like you deserve closure, at least.

 5. It is okay to grieve